Chart Color Schemes

 An assessment of population growth drivers in Five Dock - Abbotsford reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Five Dock - Abbotsford's population was around 21,497 as of Aug 2025.
-This showed an increase of 564 people (2.7%) since the 2021 Census, which recorded a population of 20,933.
-The change was inferred from ABS's estimated resident population of 21,389 in June 2024 and an additional 101 validated new addresses since the Census date.
-This resulted in a population density ratio of 4,653 persons per square kilometer, placing it in the top 10% of locations assessed by AreaSearch.
-Overseas migration contributed approximately 74.9% of overall population gains during recent periods.
+As of Nov 2025, Five Dock - Abbotsford's population is approximately 21,499.
+This figure represents an increase of 566 people since the 2021 Census, which recorded a population of 20,933.
+The ABS estimated resident population in June 2024 was 21,389, with an additional 102 validated new addresses since the Census date contributing to this growth.
+This results in a population density ratio of 4,653 persons per square kilometer, placing Five Dock - Abbotsford in the top 10% of national locations assessed by AreaSearch.
+Overseas migration accounted for approximately 74.9% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2 level projections were used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, lower quartile growth was anticipated, with the area expected to grow by 709 persons to 2041, recording a gain of 2.8% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Considering these projections, Five Dock - Abbotsford is expected to grow by 709 persons by 2041, representing a gain of 2.8% over the 17-year period.

 Frequently Asked Questions - Population